Dumnonii: Industries

 During the first millennium BC trade became more organised, first with the Phoenicians, who settled Gades (Cádiz) around 1100 BC, and later with the Greeks, who had settled Massilia (Marseille) and Narbo (Narbonne) around 600 BC.
 Smelted Cornish tin was collected at Ictis whence it was conveyed across the Bay of Biscay to the mouth of the Loire and then to Gades via the Loire and Rhone valleys.
 It went then through the Mediterranean Sea in ships to Gades.

 During the period c.
 500-450 BC, the tin deposits seem to have become more important, and fortified settlements appear such as at Chun Castle and Kenidjack Castle, to protect both the tin smelters and mines.

 The earliest account of Cornish tin mining was written by Pytheas of Massilia late in the 4th century BC after his circumnavigation of the British Isles.
 Underground mining was described in this account, although it cannot be determined when it had started.
 Pytheas's account was noted later by other writers including Pliny the Elder and Diodorus Siculus.

-It is likely that tin trade with the Mediterranean was later on under the control of the Veneti.
+It is likely that the tin trade with the Mediterranean was later on under the control of the Veneti.
 Britain was one of the places proposed for the Cassiterides, that is Tin Islands.
 Tin working continued throughout Roman occupation although it appears that output declined because of new supplies brought in from the deposits discovered in Iberia (Spain and Portugal).
 However, when these supplies diminished, production in Dumnonia increased and appears to have reached a peak during the 3rd century AD.